 After signing former New York Mets star Noah Syndergaard earlier in the week, the Los Angeles Angels may not be done just yet in revamping their starting pitching depth.

-As noted by CBS Sports’ Jim Bowden, the Angels are still looking to add at least one more pitcher in the coming weeks.
-As it stands, Syndergaard is the lone pitcher on the Angels roster that has had at least one career season with 150.0-plus innings pitched.
+As noted by CBS Sports' Jim Bowden, the Angels are still looking to add at least one more pitcher in the coming weeks.
+As it stands, Syndergaard is the lone pitcher on the Angels roster who has had at least one career season with 150.0-plus innings pitched.

 Castillo has been in the trade rumor mill as of late regarding a possible departure from the Reds.

 For one, MLB Network’s Jon Morosi noted earlier this month that the Seattle Mariners have checked in on a potential trade for the right-hander.
 The Mariners fell short of ending their playoff drought last season, although they made a move for left-hander Tyler Anderson ahead of last season's trade deadline.